afriteknz/k8s-infrastructure/README.md

 - Not everything has to be on bare metal

 ```

 ---

 #### Some background story.

 When Docker was released around 2013 and Kubernetes the following year in 2014, there was a narrative that containers, Kubernetes, and Docker Swarm would replace VMs and hypervisors like VMware, Hyper-V, and KVM.
 This was largely hype.
 The container/Kubernetes combination was designed to address developer challenges rather than serve as a universal hosting solution for all applications.
 I’ll refrain from going into too much detail to avoid being overly opinionated.

-Before deciding to use kubernetes ask yourself this
+When considering whether to use Kubernetes, ask yourself the following questions:

+When deciding whether to use Kubernetes, consider the following questions:

-- What is your main reason for choosing it  - to make the developer experience smooth ?
+- **Purpose**: Is your main reason for choosing Kubernetes to enhance the developer experience?
-- Do you have the right infrastructure team and application teams to manage the complexity.
+- **Team Readiness**: Do you have the right infrastructure and application teams to handle the added complexity?
-- Which tools are you going to use to manage infrastructure and application deployment.
+- **Management Tools**: What tools will you use for managing infrastructure and deploying applications?
-- If using EKS or AKS, are you going to adopt the provided add ons provided through cloud providers outside of kubernetes using (Helm charts/ rgoCD) or Terraform.
+- **Cloud Provider Add-ons**: If using EKS or AKS, will you leverage the add-ons provided by cloud providers, or will you use tools like Helm charts, ArgoCD, or Terraform?
+- **Application Fit**: Does your application truly require a microservices architecture, and does this approach align with your organizational structure?
+Keep in mind that improper configuration can lead to scalability issues and increased management complexity.
+- **Suitability**: Is Kubernetes the right tool for your needs?
 ---

 This repository will explore Kubernetes components and concepts, as well as CI/CD approaches (both pull and push-based) for deploying Kubernetes resources and microservices applications.
 The demonstrations will use managed Kubernetes services, Azure Kubernetes Service (AKS) and Amazon Elastic Kubernetes Service (Amazon EKS).